Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 Potatoes: A single russet potato contains 8 grams of protein, which is more than many realize, along with significant potassium
 Nuts and Legumes: Almonds provide 6 grams of protein per ounce .
-Lentils are an elite plant-based source with 18 grams per cup
+Lentils are an elite plant-based source with 18 grams per cup Soy and Beans: Edamame is a complete protein offering 18 grams per cup .
+Black beans are exceptionally high in protein, containing nearly 40 grams per cup